ayush-ptdr-04/Namaste-react/Episode 13 - Time for test/Episode-13.md

 ✅ **Routing issues detect** karne me madad karega.

 Yeh **unit test** ensure karta hai ki **Cart item dikh raha hai** ya nahi.
 Yeh React applications me **UI testing** ka ek important part hai jo **bugs pakadne me madad karta hai.** 🚀

+# Testing a component which takes props = search.test.js, Header.test.js

+# Integration Testing :● Consider that we have <Body> component which has a Search boxand Seach button

+● When we run the npm run test command, it gives an error: fetch is not defined.
+● Hence this super power of browser i.e. fetch() does not exist on JSDOM.
+So we have to create a mock function the same way we created the mock data.

+# Note: A test case does not make an actual API call.
+Because we do not run it on the browser, so it does not have power to talk to the world

+● So we will have to create the mock function the same way the actual fetch() function works.

+# act → Async updates ko handle karne ke liye.

+Note: Currently, we have to run the npm run test command again and again after creating test cases.
+To solve that issue, we can add a new command in the package.json file inside our scripts.

+=> “watch-test”: “jest –watch”

+And instead of using npm run test command, we can use <npm run watch-test>.

+# act → Async updates ko handle karne ke liye. : Whenever we are using fetch() inside the test case, we should always wrap our render() inside act() function

+● We will import the act from react-dom/test-utils.
+● Then we will make the callback function of it() function async.
+● Then we will use the await keyword before act().
+● Inside the act() function, we will pass an async callback function which will render the <Body> component.

+# Test case for Body component => <search.test.js>

+# Helper functions :

+1. beforeAll() - This function will be called before running all the test cases.
+2. afterAll() - This function will be called after running all the test cases.
+3. beforeEach() - This function will be called before running every single test case.
+4. afterEach() - This function will be called after running every single test case